-Ah, your sweet second child: toddling after your older child, eager for adventure and, according to a , most likely to turn into your little troublemaker.
+Ah, your sweet second child: toddling after your older child, eager for adventure and, according to a new research from MIT, most likely to turn into your little troublemaker.

 Joseph Doyle, an economist from MIT, headed the study after noticing second-born boys seemed more likely to challenge authority, get in trouble with the law and be all-around goofballs.
 As Doyle told NPR, “We’re getting 25 to 40 percent increases in the likelihood of these outcomes just by comparing a second-born sibling compared to a first-born.”

 As for the why, Doyle put it to NPR this way: Although second children still have positive role models in their parents, they also have a slightly irrational older sibling influencing them.
 (Cue recollection of my 15-month-old daughter dunking her head in the water table all of two seconds after her big sister did so.)
 Other proposed factors include parental involvement and sibling engagement with different peer groups.